rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

     :tags: security, performance, numerics

     Eliminate `arithmetic overflow <https://rust-lang.github.io/fls/expressions.html#arithmetic-overflow>`_ of both signed and unsigned integer types.
-    Arithmetic overflow will panic in debug mode, but wraparound in release mode.
     Any wraparound behavior must be explicitly specified to ensure the same behavior in both debug and release modes.

     This rule applies to the following primitive types: